Sourdough Bialys get a boost of flavor and special texture from active sourdough starter.

 - Put the dough into a lightly oiled bowl, turning once to coat the dough.
 Cover the bowl and set it aside at room temperature.

-- After 30 minutes uncover the bowl, lift one side of the dough and fold it into the middle of the dough.
+- After 60 minutes uncover the bowl, lift one side of the dough and fold it into the middle of the dough.
 Repeat with the other three sides of the dough then flip the dough over.
 You're basically turning the dough inside-out to redistribute the yeast.
-Cover the bowl and after 30 minutes repeat the procedure.
-Cover the bowl and after 60 minutes repeat the procedure again.
-Cover the bowl and after 60 minutes the dough should be ready to shape (total fermentation time is about 3 hours.
+Cover the bowl after 60 minutes repeat the procedure again.
+Cover the bowl and after 60 minutes the dough should be ready to shape.
+Total fermentation time is about 3 hours.
 By now the dough should be lively, elastic and airy.
 If the dough is still sluggish give it another hour or two at room temperature.

 - Meanwhile, make the filling.